notch8/viva/README.md

 -   Click “Export Questions” and select “XML”

 This will download an `.xml` file (e.g. `questions-2023-12-13_15_38_01_508.classic-question-canvas.qti.xml`).
-To upload that file into Canvass you will need to convert the downloaded XML file into a `.zip` file.
+To upload that file into Canvas you will need to convert the downloaded XML file into a `.zip` file.
 The way to do this varies by operating system.

 As of <span class="timestamp-wrapper"><span class="timestamp">&lt;2023-12-13 Wed&gt; </span></span> we export into a “classic question” format; the rationalization being two fold: